-Lavender Graduation is a ceremony to honor LGBTQ students and to acknowledge their achievements and contributions to Westchester Community College.
+Lavender Graduation is a ceremony to honor LGBTQIA+ students and to acknowledge their achievements and contributions to SUNY Westchester Community College.
 The celebration occurs at the end of each Spring semester.
 Students are encouraged to invite their friends and families to attend.
 Check back here for more information in April.

-To learn more about the history of lavender graduation please visit: http://www.hrc.org/resources/lavender-graduation
+To learn more about the history of lavender graduation please visit the Human Rights Campaign’s Lavender Graduation information page

 Report a Bias Incident

-If you have witnessed or experienced a bias incident that has occurred within the SUNY Westchester Community College community, please report the violation on the Incident Reporting Form – hyperlink form https://cm.maxient.com/reportingform.php?SUNYWestchesterCC anonymously or with your name included.
+If you have witnessed or experienced a bias incident that has occurred within the SUNY Westchester Community College community, please report the violation on the Incident Reporting Form anonymously or with your name included.

-The on-campus LGTQ student club.
-GLOW meets every week of the semester on Thursdays in Student Center 111 from 12:00 pm – 1:30 pm.
-Meetings are free flowing, so students are encouraged to attend even if they cannot stay for the entire meeting.
+GLOW is the on-campus club that caters to the LGBTQIA+ community and their allies.
+GLOW meets every week of the semester on Thursdays in Student Center, Room 111 from 12:00 pm – 1:30 pm.
+Meetings are free-flowing, so students are encouraged to attend even if they cannot stay for the entire meeting.
 All are welcome!

 Kristy Robinson, LMSW